DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Related Work

 \textbf{Dynamic Graph Representation Learning.} A large body of work has been devoted to learning on dynamic graphs, primarily targeting tasks such as link prediction and node classification.
 Methods such as EvolveGCN ~\cite{pareja_evolvegcn_2019}, TGAT ~\cite{dai_tgat_2024}, TGN ~\cite{tgn_icml_grl2020}), and DyRep ~\cite{trivedi_representation_2018} model temporal interactions in graphs by evolving either node embeddings or graph parameters over time.
 However, these methods typically focus on classification or event prediction and do not address the task of predicting continuous-valued node attributes.
 Furthermore, many prior works model graphs as streams of discrete events (e.g., interactions between node pairs), rather than explicitly modeling evolving graph snapshots with dense temporal node attributes.
 Event-stream models are flexible but can't always handle rich node attribute time series directly (e.g., vectors of features at each time step).
 Our method is better suited for settings where both topology and node attributes evolve continuously and are available at regular intervals.

 \textbf{Time Series Forecasting with GNNs.} Several methods have explored forecasting node values in spatiotemporal settings, especially in traffic and sensor networks.
 STGCN ~\cite{yu_spatio-temporal_2018} and DCRNN ~\cite{li2018dcrnn_traffic} operate on static graphs and combine temporal convolution or recurrent modules with graph convolution for short-term forecasting.
 GMAN ~\cite{zheng2020gman}, PDFormer ~\cite{jiang2023pdformer} are transformer-based methods model dynamic spatial dependencies via spatial self-attention.
 These models assume fixed connectivity between nodes, making them inapplicable to domains where the underlying network structure evolves.
-While some extensions like AGCRN ~\cite{bai_adaptive_2020}, DSTAGNN ~\cite{pmlr-v162-lan22a}, MTGNN ~\cite{wu_connecting_2020} and Graph WaveNet ~\cite{wu_graph_2019} incorporate latent or adaptive graphs, they often do not model fully dynamic edge sets or permit per-timestep graph changes.
+While some extensions like AGCRN ~\cite{bai_adaptive_2020}, DSTAGNN ~\cite{pmlr-v162-lan22a}, MTGNN ~\cite{wu2020connecting} and Graph WaveNet ~\cite{10.5555/3367243.3367303} incorporate latent or adaptive graphs, they often do not model fully dynamic edge sets or permit per-timestep input graph changes.
 TGAT ~\cite{xu2020inductive} is another transformer-based model that applies temporal attention and time encoding to perform node classification and link prediction on a single evolving graph.
-However, it is not applicable to our setting, which involves forecasting node attributes across multiple graph instances, each with its own time-varying adjacency sequence.
+However, it is not applicable to our setting, which involves forecasting node attributes across multiple graph instances, each with its own time-varying adjacency sequence and node attributes.
 STG-NCDE ~\cite{choi2022stgncde} models traffic with neural controlled differential equations (NCDE), combining separate continuous-time spatial/temporal NCDEs; it also assumes a shared topology per dataset and static prior relationships.
-Another conceptually related method is AGATE ~\cite{yamasaki-etal-2023-holistic}, which is a holistic framework for next-step graph evolution that jointly models node/edge birth–death and node-attribute dynamics via an interdependent (‘reuse’) stage.
-In contrast, our objective is specialized node-attribute forecasting under a fixed node set; we neither supervise nor evaluate link or node-birth processes.